manolodd/manolodd.github.io/trajectory.md

 I don’t believe in success as mere recognition, but rather as the ability to generate a *positive, lasting, and tangible impact* through one’s contributions.
 That defines me quite well.

-Being able to improve the world around me through the discipline I love most, *engineering*, is one of the most fulfilling experiences I’ve had.
-Whether that’s called success or not doesn’t really matter to me.
+Improving the world around me through the discipline I’m most passionate about, engineering, has been one of the most rewarding experiences of my life.
+Whether it’s labeled as success or not doesn’t concern me; what matters is that it guides the decisions that lead me to pursue or shift direction along my path.

 I’ve always enjoyed exploring anything that caught my attention (life is short, and we never know when it ends).
 Over time, I’ve narrowed my focus in exchange for deeper specialization, but I still jump into diverse projects whenever I get the chance.